Current research and future initiatives will make it easier to build energy-efficient homes. Here’s a look at what’s up and coming

 Measuring quality can be complicated.
 Much of the construction industry seems to be stuck on competing via relentless attention to costs instead of thriving through attention to quality and detail.
 This change in focus doesn’t just demand measuring; it requires continually using those measurements to improve.
 The new reality of the building industry means designing and building to tighter and tighter tolerances.
 This is the building science imperative.

-Solutions for Three Technical Challenges
+Solutions for 3 Technical Challenges Facing the Housing Industry

 This past year, the Department of Energy Building America initiative honed its building science strategy to focus on solutions to the three big technical challenges facing the housing industry today.
 The department recently published a Building America Research-to-Market Plan to help overcome these challenges.
 The plan outlines three Technology to Market Roadmaps with detailed objectives to help builders do better work and better business.